tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

   - Scriptless scripts is a way to do smart contracts exploiting the linear property of Schnorr signatures, using an older form of zero-knowledge proofs called a sigma protocol.
 This can all be done with Bulletproofs, which could be extended to allow assets that are functions of other assets, i.e. crypto derivatives.
 - Smart contracts and Crypto-derivatives
-  - Traditionally, each privacy-preserving smart contract need a new trusted setup, but with Bulletproofs no trusted setup is needed.
+  - Traditionally, verifying privacy-preserving smart contracts need a new trusted setup for each, but with Bulletproofs no trusted setup is needed.
 Verification time however is linear and it might be too complex to proof every step in a smart contract.
-The Refereed Delegation Model [[33]] has been proposed as an efficient protocol to verify smart contracts with pubic verifiability in the offline stage.
+The Refereed Delegation Model [[33]] has been proposed as an efficient protocol to verify smart contracts with pubic verifiability in the offline stage, by making use of a specific verification circuit linked to a smart contract.
+A *challenger* will input the proof to the verification circuit and get a binary response as to the validity of the proof.
+The *challenger* can then complain to the smart contract and claim the proof is invalid, and sends the proof together with the output from a chosen gate in the verification circuit to the smart contract.
+Interactive binary searches are then run to identify the gate where the proof turns invalid, and hence the smart contract only has to check a single gate in the verification procedure, to decide whether the *challenger* or *prover* was correct.
 The cost is logarithmic in the number of rounds and amount of communications, with the smart contract only doing one computation.
-A Bulletproof can be calculated as a short proof for the arbitrary computation in the smart contract, thereby creating privacy-preserving smart contracts.
+A Bulletproof can be calculated as a short proof for the arbitrary computation in the smart contract, thereby creating privacy-preserving smart contracts (see Figure&nbsp;3).

     <p align="center"><img src="sources/RefereedDelegation.png" width="600" /></p>
-    <div align="center"><b>Figure 2: Bulletproofs for Refereed Delegation Model  [[5]]</b></div>
+    <div align="center"><b>Figure&nbsp;3: Bulletproofs for Refereed Delegation Model  [[5]]</b></div>

   - Alice has some computation and wants to prove to Bob that she has done it correctly and has some secret inputs to this computation.
 It is possible to create a complex function that either evaluates to 1 if all secret inputs are correct and to 0 otherwise.
 Such a function can be encoded in an arithmetic circuit and can be implemented with Bulletproofs to proof that the transaction is valid.

 - Verifiable shuffles

   - When a proof is needed that one list of values $[x_1, ... , x_n]$ is a permutation of a second list of values  $[y_1, ... , y_n]$ it is called a verifiable shuffle.
 It has many applications for example voting, blind signatures for untraceable payments, and solvency proofs.
 Currently the most efficient shuffle has size $O \sqrt{n}$.
-Bulletproofs can be used very efficiently to prove verifiable shuffles of size $O \log(n)$.
+Bulletproofs can be used very efficiently to prove verifiable shuffles of size $O \log(n)$ as shown in Figure&nbsp;4.

     <p align="center"><img src="sources/VerifiableShuffles.png" width="600" /></p>
-    <div align="center"><b>Figure 3: Bulletproofs for Verifiable Shuffles [[5]]</b></div>
+    <div align="center"><b>Figure&nbsp;4: Bulletproofs for Verifiable Shuffles [[5]]</b></div>

 - Batch verifications
   - Batch verifications can be done using various values and outputs from running the Bulletproofs Protocol 1 and Protocol 2.
 This has application where the *Verifier* needs to verify multiple (separate) range proofs at once, for example a block chain full node receiving a block of transactions needs to verify all transactions as well as range proofs.
 This batch verification is then implemented as one large multi-exponentiation; it is applied in order to reduce the number of expensive exponentiations.